mugdha-samiul/mugdha-samiul.github.io/README.md

-# Welcome to Mehraj's Notes
+# Welcome to Mugdha's Notes

 Here you can see my notes on differnt topics and hope you can be benifited from that.